KLKN: Channel 8 at Albion: The NTV years

 In January 1961, a plan was released proposing the use of five additional very high frequency (VHF) channels for educational use in the state of Nebraska to expand the coverage of KUON-TV in Lincoln to 90 percent of the state population: channel 13 at Alliance, channel 8 at Albion, channel 3 at Bassett, channel 4 at Kearney, and channel 9 at North Platte.
-Interest in the allocation at Albion, 90 mi northwest of Lincoln, was also found by a commercial group.
-KHOL-TV, an ABC affiliate in Kearney, began to survey the area as part of plans to locate a satellite of its station in Albion.
+KHOL-TV, an ABC affiliate in Kearney, also expressed interest in the allocation at Albion, 90 mi northwest of Lincoln, and began to survey the area as part of plans to locate a satellite of its station in Albion.
 The matter became entangled in several other channel allocation proceedings, but in November 1962, the Federal Communications Commission (FCC) approved most of the educational television plan—except it protected channel 8 as a commercial station and assigned a UHF channel for educational use in Albion.

 In the wake of the decision, the Bi-States Company, owner of KHOL-TV, applied for stations in Albion and Superior to repeat the Kearney outlet, which the FCC approved in February 1964.
 With the call sign KHQL-TV—matching KHOL-TV and its satellite KHPL-TV—the station was constructed and began telecasting on December 3, 1964.

 In 1974, NTV Enterprises acquired the network; on June 4, concurrent with changes at all of the NTV stations, KHQL-TV became KCNA-TV (for the largest towns in its service area, Columbus, Norfolk, and Albion).
 Joseph Amaturo bought the NTV stations in 1979 in a deal funded by the sale of KQTV in St. Joseph, Missouri.

 Big 8

 Amaturo Group announced in September 1983 that it would split KCNA-TV from the NTV network to become an independent station, move its transmitter to Genoa in Nance County to increase coverage, and rebrand it as KBGT-TV "Big 8" on November 1.
-(The name was a nod to the Big Eight Conference, of which the University of Nebraska was a member.)
+(The name was a nod to the Big Eight Conference, of which the University of Nebraska–Lincoln was a member.)
 The November 1 date was missed when construction problems caused delays in constructing the Genoa tower before the project shut down for the winter, and Big 8 began on June 16, 1984, as the first independent station in Nebraska and with a 24-hour program schedule.